 - Taking a steady income throughout your retirement so you can maintain your standard of living

 - Explain retirement options for your income after you stop work

 Retirement can be a time when you have the opportunity to access the most money all at once than ever before, getting the advice from an expert in advance of and during this critical process can help ensure that you are in the best possible position when you can retire.

 One-off wealth management advice can help many people improve the overall health of their assets and finances.

 A wealth manager or adviser may be able to help you reduce your taxable income if you have completed a tax return and are facing a bill larger than you expected.

-A wealth adviser may be able to help you identify suitable investments to take on if you have suddenly come into some additional capital, through inheritance or via other means.
+An independent financial adviser may be able to help you identify suitable investments to take on if you have suddenly come into some additional capital, through inheritance or via other means.

-You can usually find wealth managers or advisers who can work with you on a one-off basis or advise or manage your wealth until it is safely invested on your behalf.
+You can usually find wealth managers or financial advisers who can work with you on a one-off basis or advise or manage your wealth until it is safely invested on your behalf.

 The arrangement of payment for the services of your wealth manager will vary depending upon your needs but many are usually willing to work for a one-off fee.

 Wealth managers and advisers will normally charge you a fee as a percentage of the total value of the assets they will be managing.
 Depending upon the experience, expertise and specialisms of the wealth manager this could be anywhere between 0.5% - 2.0%.